 Unfortunately, companies often have strict rules with respect to pension eligibility age.
 The same applies to Social Security if the plan is to retire early, since most individuals are not eligible for this benefit until age 62 or older.

 An employer's 401(k) plan or 403(b) is probably the most important option available to fund an early retirement plan.
 With the tax shelter they provide, and the match that employers usually give to participants, this almost becomes a no-brainer.
-In 2016, it's possible to contribute up to $18,000 to an account on a pre-tax basis, while in 2017 this value remains at $18,000.
+In 2017, it's possible to contribute up to $18,000 to an account on a pre-tax basis, while in 2018 this value increased to $18,500.
 Money can be withdrawn from an account starting at age 59 1/2 without incurring a penalty.